hopetambala/SI664-docs/orm/django_orm.md

-# SI664: Django ORM and QuerySet Examples
+# SI664: Django ORM QuerySet Examples

 The following examples represent the types of Django ORM queries you may be asked to write as part of a weekly assignment or as part of an exam.